Writing Test Scenarios

 // Assert total projection update count

-All Play methods return a new instance, allowing fluent chaining:
+All Play methods return a new instance, allowing fluent chaining in the Given-When-Then pattern:

 new Play()